Canadian Citizenship Revocation

 Canada Citizenship Immigration Application and Refusal Revocation

-Naturalised Canadian citizens can lose their Canadian citizenship if they obtained it by fraud either in the citizenship application process or in the process of obtaining their permanent residence.
-Those suspected of having obtained their citizenship by fraud will be given due process before their citizenship is revoked.
-This would mean, at a minimum, notice of the allegations against them and disclosure of the evidence against them, and an opportunity to respond to the same orally or in writing before a final decision is made.
-The process will be initiated by the Minister of Citizenship and Immigration, but the final decision whether to revoke citizenship or not will be made by the Federal Court.
+Naturalised Canadian citizens can lose their Canadian citizenship if they obtained it by false representation or fraud or knowingly concealing material circumstances in the citizenship application process or in the process of obtaining permanent residence.
+Those suspected of having obtained their citizenship in a fraudulent manner will be given due process before their citizenship is revoked.
+This would mean, at a minimum, notice of the allegations and disclosure of the evidence against them, and an opportunity to respond in writing before a final decision is made.
+The process will be initiated by the Minister of Citizenship and Immigration, but the citizenship has the option of having the final decision made by either the Minister or the Federal Court.

 Latest Changes to the Citizenship Revocation Process

-On Feb 5, 2018, the IRCC effected Bill C-6 which brought about significant changes to the citizenship revocation process.
+New provisions for citizenship revocation came into force on January 24, 2018.
 Any individual facing possible revocation can now choose to have the case heard and decided by the Federal Court or the Minister of Citizenship and Immigration.
 This move is aimed at enhancing fairness in the citizenship revocation process by giving individuals a chance to have their case heard by an independent judicial body.

 The Law Office of Matthew Jeffery, Barrister and Solicitor, has years of experience assisting clients with all types of citizenship matters.
 If you need help with your citizenship case.

 Please contact us for further information.